We’ve put together a little encouragement (via a long list of incentives).

 Qualifying businesses under this tier are eligible for a half refund of the sales tax paid for qualified capital purchases at the project, the full sliding scale wage credit of 3%, 4%, 5%, or 6% depending on wage level, and a 3% investment tax credit.

 This new tier qualifies for a refund of all sales and use taxes on the project’s tangible personal property from the date of acquisition through the entitlement period, the sliding scale wage credit, and a 10% investment credit.
-Also, it includes a personal property tax exemption up to 10 years on all of the project’s personal property.
+It also includes a personal property tax exemption up to 10 years on certain personal property.

 For the creation of 30 new jobs, the company receives the sliding scale wage credit.
 No capital investment is required.